-A graphic circulated online attempts to explain the colors of squares that appear on tubes of various products.
+A graphic which has circulated online for years attempts to explain the colored squares which appear on tubes of various products.
 It is claimed that different colored squares on tube packaging indicates the chemical content of the product.
 Today we'll take a look at this claim.

 It’s not true.

-The squares on tubes are called “eye marks.”
+Squares on tubes are called “eye marks” and used in the manufacturing process.
 Let’s first take a closer look at the claim.